Show Floor Education

 Tuesday, June 11 | 10:00 am – 4:00 pm

 Wednesday, June 12 | 10:00 am – 3:00 pm

-X-Change Sessions allow attendees to take part in conversations that are changing the way our industry does business and solving challenges we face through shared ideas taking place on the expo floor, these facilitated discussions allow you to gather with your peers seeking answers to the questions you’re also trying to solve.
-Work together through discussion during the 2019 X-Change Sessions.
+X-Change Sessions allowed attendees to take part in conversations that are changing the way our industry does business and solving challenges we face.
+Through shared ideas taking place on the expo floor, these facilitated discussions allowed attendees to gather with peers seeking answers to the questions they're also trying to solve.

 Do you have a crisis plan in place?
 Have you recently been caught without one, or did yours work so well, you want to share with your peers.
 Join attendees who are developing, streamlining and improving their crisis management plans to share best practices and pitfalls for future crisis planning.

 Companies seeking to work with a marketing firm will enjoy this discussion on ways to engage and bring prepared to invest.
 You’ll also learn from others the true ROI of investing the time and resources into working with professional marketers.

 Influencer marketing is the hottest marketing jargon today, but what does it mean and how can you get started?
 Join your peers for this conversation and learn from those who’ve developed successful influencer campaigns as well as others who are still grappling with making the investment.

 What does it mean to be a next-gen leader in fresh produce?
 Join this conversation lead by United Fresh’s Produce Industry Leadership Alumni who have been in the trenches and come out to see the light of the future of leadership in fresh produce.

 Being a Good Communicator